libgdx/libgdx.github.io/wiki/app/the-life-cycle.md

 }
 ```

-One can also derive from the [ApplicationAdapter](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html) class if not all interface methods are of relevance.
+One can also derive from the [ApplicationAdapter](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html) class, which provides empty default implementations for those methods.

 Once passed to the `Application`, the `ApplicationListener` methods will be called as follows: